horijon/Multithreading/readme.txt

        better concurrent option is available.
 -> Use CopyOnWriteArraySet when similar cases as that of CopyOnWriteArrayList arises and duplicates not allowed.
 -> Use EnumSet that will contain enum type of same type (faster than HashSet).
-    values are of type enum of same type, null values are not allowed, not synchronized, doesn't throw ConcurrentModificationException(including concurrentMap) but other set throws
+    Order is natural i.e. the order in which the enum constants are declared inside enum type. values are of type enum of same type, null values are not allowed, not synchronized, doesn't throw ConcurrentModificationException(including concurrentMap) but other set throws
     while modifying and iterating at the same time.